Press "Enter" to skip to content

 Imagine you need to transfer EDI purchase orders and invoices in SAP Cloud Integration for 10 new customers.
 It means you need at least two iFlows for each customer and at least one mapping for each iFlow.
 This means at least 20 mappings and you have no experience in XSLT.

 In this case you should explore the SAP Integration Advisor.
-With this component you can create mappings via a user interface and an artificial intelligence gives you the best suggestions in advance.
+With this component you can create mappings via a user interface and an AI-based graph gives you the best suggestions in advance.

 You can find more information about the SAP IA here: SAP Blog